polcats/VisualSort/README.md

 # AlgoVisualizer
-A visualization of sorting algorithms.
+A simple visualization of sorting algorithms.

 PS.
 The UI is not foolproof. :)